Dylan Carlson Player Props: Cardinals vs. Royals

 Dylan Carlson At The Plate

-- Carlson has eight doubles, a triple, five home runs and 26 walks while hitting .219.
+- Carlson is hitting .219 with eight doubles, a triple, five home runs and 26 walks.

-- In 50.7% of his 73 games this season, Carlson has picked up at least one hit.
-He's also had nine multi-hit games.

-- He has hit a long ball in 5.5% of his games in 2023, and 2% of his trips to the plate.
+- Looking at the 73 games he has played this season, he's went deep in four of them (5.5%), and in 2% of his trips to the dish.

 - Carlson has had at least one RBI in 24.7% of his games this year (18 of 73), with two or more RBI seven times (9.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+He has also accounted for three or more of his team's runs in two contests.

 - He has scored in 24 of 73 games (32.9%), including multiple runs twice.